 Support for a national policy of “Nuclear Zero” will require the education and mobilization of Americans of all ages.

-Please contact us at email@example.com with your comments and suggestions, or if you would like to work with us on this issue.
+Please contact us at email@example.com or call 718-624-5921 with your comments and suggestions, or if you would like to work with us on this issue.

-The recent preparations for Hurricane Irene are only a small part of what would be necessary in the event of a nuclear attack, or a nuclear accident an Indian Point.
-While this experience is still fresh in our minds, let’s remind Mayor Bloomberg that the only way to keep NYC safe from these disasters is to make it a City of Peace, and to close Indian Point.
+The recent preparations for Superstorm Sandy are only a small part of what would be necessary in the event of a nuclear attack, or a nuclear accident an Indian Point.
+While this experience is still fresh in our minds, let’s remind Mayor DeBlasio that the only way to keep NYC safe from these disasters is to make it a City of Peace, and to close Indian Point.
 Continue reading →

 Recognizing the importance of citizen participation to effect change in government policies regarding nuclear weapons as well as nuclear power, the Nuclear Zero Committee has sponsored two Town Halls which have featured experts on nuclear policy responding in an open Question and Answer format.

 We’ve compiled a list of Movies About Nuclear War, which can be used to educate, organize, and inspire to action.
-Let us know how these movies affect you.
-Contact us at email@example.com with your comments and suggestions, or if you would like to work with us on this issue.
+Email us and let us know how these movies affect you.